keithguerin/GenUI/README.md

 1. Create/clone a working repo to Colab
 2. Load repo into AI
-2. Edit repo via NLP prompts
+2. Edit source via natural language
-3. Commit & Deploy (Terraform)
+3. Commit & Deploy with Terraform
-4. (Optional: Edit the notebook and customize.)
+4. Optional: Customize the notebook for your app

 ## Get started